Uluru

 Uluru is sacred to the Pitjantjatjara, the Aboriginal people of the area, known as the Aṉangu.
-The area around the formation is home to an abundance of springs, waterholes, rock caves, and ancient paintings.
+The area around the formation is home to an abundance of springs, waterholes, rock caves and ancient paintings.
 Uluru is listed as a UNESCO World Heritage Site.
-Uluru and Kata Tjuta, also known as the Olgas, are the two major features of the Uluṟu-Kata Tjuṯa National Park.
+Uluru and Kata Tjuta (also known as the Olgas) are the two major features of the Uluṟu-Kata Tjuṯa National Park.

 Uluru is one of Australia's most recognisable natural landmarks and has been a popular destination for tourists since the late 1930s.
 It is also one of the most important indigenous sites in Australia.

 Name

 The local Aṉangu, the Pitjantjatjara people, call the landmark Uluṟu ([ʊlʊɻʊ]).
 This word is a proper noun, with no further particular meaning in the Pitjantjatjara dialect, although it is used as a local family name by the senior traditional owners of Uluru.

 On 19 July 1873, the surveyor William Gosse sighted the landmark and named it Ayers Rock in honour of the then Chief Secretary of South Australia, Sir Henry Ayers.
-Since then, both names have been used.

 In 1993, a dual naming policy was adopted that allowed official names that consist of both the traditional Aboriginal name (in the Pitjantjatjara, Yankunytjatjara and other local languages) and the English name.
 On 15 December 1993, it was renamed "Ayers Rock / Uluru" and became the first official dual-named feature in the Northern Territory.
 The order of the dual names was officially reversed to "Uluru / Ayers Rock" on 6 November 2002 following a request from the Regional Tourism Association in Alice Springs.